LowPolyCat1/LowPolyCat1/README.md

-# 👋 Hello, World!
+# 👋 Hey

 I'm a young developer and computer science student from **Germany**, focused on systems, tooling, and building things in **Rust** that are fast, minimal, and to the point.
-I like experimenting with ideas through code rather than theory.
+I like experimenting with ideas through code — not theory.

 ---